 Deciding to send your child to preschool can be a hard choice.
 Take a look at these preschool pros and cons to help you make your decision.

 Should you send your child to preschool?

 Let me start by saying I’ve enrolled all three of my kids in preschool since asking myself that question—and I couldn’t be happier with my decision.

 Still, if someone were to ask me whether they should send their child to preschool, I wouldn’t give a definitive “yes.”
 Instead, I’d say it would depend on many factors.

-After all, each family has their own unique circumstances, each child his own needs.
+After all, each family has its own unique circumstances, each child his own needs.
 So, even though I went the preschool route, I’m also not blind to many of its downsides.

 Preschool pros and cons

 To help you decide whether to send your child to preschool, below is a list of preschool pros and cons.
 These are the actual points I considered as I was trying to make that decision myself.

 “Thank you, Nina, for this article.
 Trying to decide about preschool and this was helpful.”

 Pro 1: A learning environment that can be difficult to do at home

 I’m all for downtime, free play, and the value kids get from tinkering right at home.
-At the same time, preschools offer children a learning environment and curriculum that can be pretty difficult to mimic at home.
+At the same time, preschools offer an early childhood education and curriculum that can be pretty difficult to mimic at home.

 Even if you have a routine in place, you’d need to intentionally teach your child the skills other kids are learning at school.
 He can learn so much at school—lessons you may not have thought of teaching or introducing yourself.

 Pro 2: A place to practice social skills

-But at preschool, he’ll be with the same kids, developing friendships and practicing social skills without an adult’s hawk-like supervision.
+But at preschool, he’ll be with the same kids, developing friendships and practicing social interactions.
 And this is a good thing!
 He’ll be able to experience and practice what it’s like to interact with his peers, all on his own.

 Pro 3: Relationships with other trusted adults